1. What is Select Soccer?

 7. How long is the commitment?

 Select players are registered through Georgia Soccer to play for their club for one year.
 The soccer year is split into two seasons.
-The Fall Season, which runs from August to late November/early December and the Spring Season which runs from February to May (U15‐U19 N/A for Spring GSSA season).
+The Fall Season, which runs from August to late November/early December and the Spring Season which runs from February to May (Note: U15‐U19 teams typically reconvene in late Spring, usually as the high school season is winding down, and many participate in post-season Spring tournaments).
 If a player leaves their team part way through the calendar year, the full fee must still be paid.
 The expectation though, is that soccer is the player’s primary sport and the commitment is for the full year.

 8. How many teams are there in each age group?

-It varies between age groups, but usually there will be one or two teams per gender age group.
+It varies between age groups, but usually there will be between one and three teams per gender age group.

 9. What are the team levels in an age group?

-The teams are: Elite, Premier, Excel, Gold, Silver, Bronze.
+The teams are: Elite, Premier, Excel, Gold, Silver, Bronze (depending on how many teams an age group forms).

 10. Can a player move between teams at IAFC?